• Skip to primary navigation

 Organized information is easier to find.

-For example, events in History can be organised in a chronological order.
+For example, events in History can be organised in chronological order.
 Provisions in the Indian Constitution can be memorized by organizing it into articles and parts, just like the way the constitution is written.

 Also, don’t just read, understand.
 Unless that happens, you won’t really retain much.